-With the education sector in India showing double digit growth, opening a preschool franchise might seem a very lucrative business opportunity.
-While there are enough and more success stories of highly profitable preschool franchisees, there are plenty of stories of failures as well.
+With the education sector in India showing double-digit growth, opening a pre school franchise might seem a very lucrative business opportunity.
+While there are enough and more success stories of highly profitable pre school franchises, there are plenty of stories of failures as well.
 It is important that you consider the reasons why some franchisees fail while others are able to run profitable centers.
 Being prepared can help you overcome these pitfalls better and increase your chances of becoming a successful franchise owner.

-Location is the single biggest reason for the failure or success of a preschool franchise.
-In case you are thinking of picking a location solely because it comes with low monthly rental, think again.
+Location is the single biggest reason for the failure or success of a pre school franchise.
+In case you are thinking of picking a location solely because it comes with a low monthly rental, think again.
 A location with a low rental might help you to keep costs down but it might also keep parents away from enrolling their child.
-It is always better to go with a location that is centrally located and in a well reputed residential neighborhood.
-Even though you many need to pay higher rentals, your cost will be more than offset by the increase in footfalls.
-A professionally run franchisor will be able to offer you a lot of insights in choosing the right location.
+It is always better to go with a location that is centrally located and in a well-reputed residential neighborhood.
+Even though you may need to pay higher rentals, your cost will be more than offset by the increase in footfalls.
+A professionally run franchisor will be able to offer you a lot of insights into choosing the right location.

 Robust Business Plan

 For any business to succeed, the importance of a robust business plan cannot be over-emphasized.
 However, many times franchisors are known to try and reduce the investment required by franchisees on paper, in order for them to see the business proposition as being lucrative.
 This often becomes the reason for a pre school franchisee’s failure.
 With sizeable costs such as the first year’s operating losses or rentals not factored into the business plan, you are setting yourself up for failure.
 Do remember to go through the plan with a fine tooth comb & provision for real costs.